Primary immunodeficiency

 Primary immunodeficiencies are disorders in which part of the body's immune system is missing or does not function normally.
 To be considered a primary immunodeficiency (PID), the immune deficiency must be inborn, not caused by secondary factors such as other disease, drug treatment, or environmental exposure to toxins.
 Most primary immunodeficiencies are genetic disorders; the majority are diagnosed in children under the age of one, although milder forms may not be recognized until adulthood.
 While there are over 430 recognized inborn errors of immunity (IEIs) as of 2019, the vast majority of which are PIDs, most are very rare.
 About 1 in 500 people in the United States are born with a primary immunodeficiency.
 Immune deficiencies can result in persistent or recurring infections, auto-inflammatory disorders, tumors, and disorders of various organs.
 There are currently limited treatments available for these conditions; most are specific to a particular type of PID.
 Research is currently evaluating the use of stem cell transplants (HSCT) and experimental gene therapies as avenues for treatment in limited subsets of PIDs.
+Patient advocacy organizations support individuals affected by primary immunodeficiencies and contribute to awareness and policy efforts.
+The International Patient Organisation for Primary Immunodeficiencies (IPOPI) is a global non-profit representing national patient organizations, working to improve diagnosis, access to treatment, and quality of life for people with primary immunodeficiencies through education and advocacy.